liuton23/ted_styled_conference_system/phase1/readme.txt

 Enter “i” or “I” to view the events that the user currently has planned.
 Enter “b” or “B” to return to the login page.

-If the user is an organizer, an additional option is available:
+If the user is an organizer, additional options are available:
-Enter “s” or “S” access the scheduling system.
+Enter “s” or “S” to access the scheduling system.
+Enter “c” or “C” to create a speaker account.

 If the user is a speaker, an additional option is available:
 Enter “t” or “T” to view a list of upcoming events that the speaker will speak at.